jboss-developer/jboss-eap-quickstarts/helloworld-jms/README.md

         For Windows: EAP_HOME\bin\add-user.bat  -a -u 'quickstartUser' -p 'quickstartPwd1!' -g 'guest'

 If you prefer, you can use the add-user utility interactively.
-For an example of how to use the add-user utility, see instructions in the root README file located here: [Add an Application User](https://github.com/jboss-developer/jboss-developer-shared-resources/blob/master/guides/CREATE_USERS.md#add-an-application-user).
+For an example of how to use the add-user utility, see the instructions located here: [Add an Application User](https://github.com/jboss-developer/jboss-developer-shared-resources/blob/master/guides/CREATE_USERS.md#add-an-application-user).

 Configure the JBoss EAP Server